Philip-21/News-Aggregator/readme.md

  }
   ```
 The outputs below gives the list of articles, it has various fields such as author, title, description which gives various information about a particular news item.
-Please Note that you have to be authenticated i.e you must login to be able to fetch and access the api endpoints for you to receive news articles.
 #### Outputs
  ```
 {